 Almost all blood clots that cause pulmonary embolism are formed in the deep leg veins.
 Clots also can form in the deep veins of the arms or pelvis.

-Occasionally blood clots develop in surface veins , but these clots rarely lead to pulmonary embolism.
+Sometimes blood clots develop in surface veins.
+But these clots rarely lead to pulmonary embolism.